thoughtbot/maintaining-open-source-projects/book/03-git.md

 # Git & GitHub

-You check your emails in the morning and you happily find a pull request waiting for your consideration.
+You check your emails in the morning, and you happily find a pull request waiting for your consideration.
 You open it and start building a mental picture of what is proposed.
-Your have to:
+You have to:

 * Study what is changing and why.
 * See if it might have repercussions with other parts of the system.
-* Think if it should be backported to previous releases.
+* Think if you should backport it to previous releases.
 * Make it easily reversible for future you (just in case).
 * Make it easy (for future you when debugging related functionality) to remember and understand the context and discussion in this PR.